BioPhoton/ngRe/README.md

 }
 ```

-Here we nest `ng-container` which is unsessacary template code.
+Here we nest `ng-container` which is a useless template code.
 A solution could be to compose an object out of the individual observables.
-This can be done in the view or in the component.
+This can be done in the view or the component.

 **Composing Object in the View**